elgw/trafo/README.md

 - Gini impurity or by Entropy can be used as the splitting criterion for nodes.

 - Feature importance: approximations included at almost no extra cost.
-The more proper (?) feature permutation is simple to add on top of the library -- if needed.
+The more proper (?) feature permutation algorithm is simple to add on top of the library if needed.

 - Command line interface: the binary `trafo_cli` can be used to test the library on tsv/csv-formated data although the parser is very basic.